Thanksgiving Week

 2. Drug prices and health insurance premiums are going to go down because of the Inflation Reduction Act…while Republicans have no plan of their own.

-3. Seniors will be getting the biggest increase in their Social Security payments (8.7%, more than current inflation) in 40 years
+3. Seniors will be getting the biggest increase in their Social Security payments (8.7%, more than current inflation) in 40 years…while Republicans are talking about ending Social Security.

 But Dems should also ask why voters think that if Republicans return to power that they will actually fight against inflation and improve the economy?
 If they get back in power all they’ll offer is tax cuts and financial austerity.
 They’re saying they will jeopardize the future of Social Security and Medicare.

-Their House Speaker-in-waiting, Kevin McCarthy (R-CA) has said in an interview with Punchbowl that he will hold the national debt ceiling hostage next year, a move that the WaPo’s Catherine Rampell warns “could easily precipitate a global financial catastrophe.”
+Their House Speaker-in-waiting, Kevin McCarthy (R-CA) has said in an interview with Punchbowl that he will hold the national debt ceiling hostage next year, a move that the WaPo’s Catherine Rampell warns could easily precipitate a global financial catastrophe.”

 The economy is a difficult issue for Dems this year, and many are afraid to talk about inflation.
 But they have an excellent legislative record to run on and the best job market in 40 years.
 Democrats have plenty to say about inflation if they connect it to broader economic themes where they have a strong message.